kpostreich/WAS-Automation/docs/lab1_v1.5-was-automation-tgf.md

 2. Configure usage-metering using the wsadmin script below:

-    The wsadmin command invokes a Pythin script named configuretWasUsageMetering.py.
+    The wsadmin command invokes a Python script named configuretWasUsageMetering.py.
 The script requires the same **url** and **apiKey** that you gathered earlier from the IBM automation environment.
 These parameters are captured from the text files that you saved earlier in the lab and inserted into the url and apiKey parameters.

         /opt/IBM/WebSphere/AppServer9056/bin/wsadmin.sh -f /api-usagemetering/scripts/configuretWasUsageMetering.py url=$(cat /opt/IBM/WebSphere/metering-url.txt) apiKey=$(cat /opt/IBM/WebSphere/api-key.txt) trustStorePassword=th1nkpassword